 Moreover, there are two more specific problems, which are closely connected to the first.
-The first of these problems is a to be a part of the nature of relational tropes (as entities belonging to a certain category) that they relate certain specific relata (ibid, sec.
+The first of these problems is a consequence of the fact that specific relational inherence enit to be a part of the nature of relational tropes (as entities belonging to a certain category) that they relate certain specific relata (ibid, sec.
 3).